 In the next lesson, we’ll share some tips for screening a van conversion company so you don’t make some of the mistakes I made when I hired a conversion company for my first van.

-A Third Option: Professional Pre-Built Van
+Buying a Professional Pre-Built Van

 Rather than a completely custom conversion which requires time, money, a lot of decision making, and expertise, you could purchase a professionally built out van with a proven layout.
 There are a variety of conversion companies out there that offer vans like this, and Storyteller Overland is a personal favorite and happens to be one of our sponsors (meaning, they helped make this free course possible).
 We saw their vans in person at Open Roads Fest last year and were blown away by how sturdy, practical, and ready for adventure they were.
 With their motto “Live Free, Explore Endlessly, and Tell Better Stories,” they have been a big supporter and part of the van life community since the beginning.
 If you’re interested in buying a new van but are wary about the time, money, and uncertainty that go into a custom conversion, check out Storyteller Overland’s MODE4x4 Adventure Van Series.
 You can find them on Instagram here.